 I was able to quickly get a refund for my “non-refundable” hotel reservations (thank you Marriott), but getting a refund for my plane tickets was not as easy.
 When I checked my airline’s website, all they were offering was travel credit.
 With a little patience though, I found a way to get a full refund!

-Here’s what you need to do to get a refund for your “non-refundable” plane tickets during COVID-19:
+Here’s what you need to do to get a refund for your “non-refundable” plane tickets if your flight is re-scheduled.

 1. Don’t accept flight credit or vouchers

 If you go to your airline’s website, you probably won’t find a way to get a refund for your plane tickets.
-Most of the airline websites only give you the option, at best, for flight credit for a rescheduled or even canceled flight.
+Most airline websites only give you the option, at best, for flight credit for a rescheduled or even canceled flight.
 Do NOT take them up on this offer if you are looking for a refund.
 It’s unlikely you’ll get your money later if you accept flight credit now.

 2. Find your airline’s Contract of Carriage

 Instead, go to your airline’s website and find the link to their Contract of Carriage.
 You can usually find it amongst the tiny links at the bottom of the website.
 Here are examples from Delta and United:

 3. Find the section about changes in flight schedules and refunds

 Once you’ve found the Contract of Carriage, search for the section that has to do with flight changes and cancellations.
 Usually, they’ll have a clause that says you’re entitled to a refund if your flight time was changed by more than a specified time.
 For example, suppose your flight departure time was changed from 8:30 AM to 10:30 AM.
 For Delta, that period of time is 90 minutes.
 Make note of this clause!